Give your AI agent a private podcast feed.

 How They Work — The Core Difference

-Upload documents, create a notebook, then generate a two-host conversational summary of your sources.
+Upload documents, create a notebook, then generate a single two-host Audio Overview you download as a WAV.

 • → "Join the conversation" for Q&A